Unity-Technologies/unity-cloud-asset-manager-for-blender/Documentation/technical-overview.md

 ### Asset data uploading

 After an asset is prepared for uploading new data, `uc_asset_manager` finds the default dataset and uploads the FBX file.
-If user chose to generate a thumbnail, `uc_asset_manager` looks for "preview" dataset and uploads thumbnail to it.
 After files are uploaded, the add-on opens the asset in the system browser using Unity Cloud Python SDK `interop` module.

 ## See also